 The cost to store inventory shouldn’t eat into profit margins.
 In fact, logistics warehouse tenants can expect to see a 10% rate hike starting in 2021, due to a high demand for warehouse expansion and construction.
-That’s why more brands are seeing the added value of outsourcing fulfillment with warehousing space included.
+That’s why more brands are seeing the added value of outsourcing fulfilment with warehousing space included.

 “My garage was at maximum capacity — we couldn’t even fit another person in there.
-I could have leased a warehouse somewhere and grown into the space, but with the seasonal nature of our business, meaning we’d have to scale up our fulfillment and workforce every year, I knew I had to find a 3PL partner.”
+I could have leased a warehouse somewhere and grown into the space, but with the seasonal nature of our business, meaning we’d have to scale up our fulfilment and workforce every year, I knew I had to find a 3PL partner.”

 Noel Churchill, Owner and CEO of Rainbow OPTX

 2. You don’t have to deal with packing boxes, shipping couriers, or running a warehouse

 If you’ve ever fulfiled orders yourself, the following inbound and outbound logistics tasks are all too familiar:

 - Searching for a box that will fit all of your products